How do I add sensors to my dashboard?

 "NA Screenshot"

 That is right.
 The core network test timings are not configurable.
 The sensor associates to a Wi-Fi SSID, conducts the core network tests serially (DHCP, DNS etc.) and then moves on to conducting internal and external application tests.
 Once this is done, the sensor disconnects and moves on to the next SSID.
-Hence, the time taken to test each SSID is roughly 5 minutes but highly depends on the number of applications it is testing and is not configurable from the dashboard.
+Hence, the time taken to test each SSID is at a minimum of 3 minutes but highly depends on the number of networks and applications it is testing.
+For more information, see the sensor test cycle

 How do I get a new user account started?